Lysfanga: The Time Shift Warrior Allows You to Become an Awesome Army of One

 We’ve rounded up all the info on Xûr for the week including where to find Xûr, which Exotic weapons and armor are available, as well as which Legendary weapons you should pick up, either for PvE or PvP.

-Where Is Xûr Located Today?
+Where Is Xûr Today?

 What’s Xûr Selling Today?

-Xur’s Exotic offerings this week.
+Xûr’s Exotic offerings this week.

 Exotic Engram

-Young Ahamkara’s Spine – Exotic Hunter Gauntlets
+ST0MP-EE5 – Exotic Hunter Boots

 • 10 Mobility